dvptl68/covid-scraper/README.md

 Every email has an unsubscribe link at the bottom, so you can opt-out of every location you register to receive emails for.

+***Note: Due to Wikipedia constantly changing the HTML format of its data tables, the web scraper has to be maintained periodically.
+Currently, the data table for Florida is causing issues, and no emails will be sent until the issue is resolved.***

 ## How it works:

 ![Script](images/terminal-screenshot.jpg)